boazbk/tcs/lec_19_cryptography.md

 an attacker can generate as many ciphertexts as they wish.

 The key to this success has been a clearer understanding of both how to _define_ security for cryptographic tools and how to relate this security to _concrete computational problems_.
-Cryptography is a vast and continuously changing topic, but we will touch on some of these issues in this lecture.
+Cryptography is a vast and continuously changing topic, but we will touch on some of these issues in this chapter.

 ## Classical cryptosystems